dtkaplan/USCOTS/PlenarySession/Outline.md

 **But how many take Stat 2?**

-Look what happened with Calculus.
+Look what happened with Calculus
-* Five semester calc sequence.
+* Five semester calc sequence
-* Half-life is one course.
+* Half-life is one course